Road Striping has concluded for the year. We will continue next summer.

-Every summer, the City puts down over 2,250 gallons on white and 1,500 gallons of yellow paint to ensure that street markings are highly visible and our roadways are safe.
+Every summer, the City puts down over 2,250 gallons of white and 1,500 gallons of yellow paint to ensure that street markings are highly visible and our roadways are safe.
+The paint dries within 10 minutes.
+Drivers are asked to be aware of the painting operation which will take place over two weekends in the summer.

 How long does the striping paint take to dry?